uprighted-learners/unit-5-json-quest/readme.md

 ## Procedures

+### Create a Server with Express

+- [ ] Install the project's dependencies using `npm install`
+- [ ] Start the server by running `index.js` using `npm run dev`.
+- [ ] Visit your running server at `http://localhost:3000` with a web browser.

 ## Creating the Front End

 Your front end should contain a form that asks the user for the following information: name, quest, and color.

-Every input will need an `change` event that saves the value of the user input.
+Every input will need a `change` event that saves the value of the user input.

-The form will need an `submit` that is detailed later on in the lab.
+The form will need a `submit` that is detailed later on in the lab.

 ## Using the API